Etherlink-Hackathon/mininet-web/PROJECT_PROMPT.md

 When working on this project:

-1. **Understand the Context**: This is a complex integration of multiple technologies (React, FastAPI, SmartPay protocol, Etherlink blockchain) for offline payments.
+1. **Understand the Context**: This is a complex integration of multiple technologies (React, FastAPI, MeshPay protocol, Etherlink blockchain) for offline payments.

-2. **Maintain Architecture**: Respect the separation between frontend, backend, smart contracts, and SmartPay network layers.
+2. **Maintain Architecture**: Respect the separation between frontend, backend, smart contracts, and MeshPay network layers.

 3. **Follow Conventions**: Use TypeScript for frontend, Python type hints for backend, and comprehensive Solidity documentation.